-We are a Kenya-based tour operator that is passionate about experiential travel and environmental conservation.
-We believe in making our clients' adventure unforgettable, as well as sharing the experience with others across the globe.
-Our products include city tours, bush safaris, beach holidays and day trips.
-The company is made up of a team of energetic individuals that work at bringing a memorable experience to our clients.
-Environmental conservation is key to us so we are involved in various environmental conservation initiatives within the city and beyond.
-Making Kenya a better place, and travel a long lasting experience.
+We are a Kenya based tour operator who is passionate about experimental travel and conserving the environment.
+We believe in making our clients' adventure unforgettable, as well as sharing the experience with others around the world.
+Our products include city tours, bush safaris, beach vacations, and day trips.
+The company is made up of a team of energetic individuals who work to provide a memorable experience for our clients.
+Environmental conservation is key for us, which is why we are involved in various environmental conservation initiatives within the city and beyond.
+Make Kenya a better place and travel a lasting experience.